siberianfox/g2wiki/Raster-Streaming-Protocol.md

 Notes:

 - [1] We wanted to keep to BMP and PNG standard bit depths, which are 1, 2, 4, 8, 16, and 32

 - [2] We're not sure we need the size of the raw bitmap data, but it's available in BMP and could be useful

+- [3] The CAM tells the controller the maximum number of ASCII characters it will send in an image line.
+If the controller cannot handle this amount it should send an error and the number it can handle.

 ###Full Protocol